Sicoe-Sergiu/Personal-Projects/Real Estate Mobile App/README.md

-A web and mobile application for real estate listings and management, featuring a user-friendly interface for browsing and buying properties.
+A mobile application for real estate listings and management, featuring a user-friendly interface for browsing and buying properties.